Miami Yacht Accident + Injury Lawyer

 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

-With so many miles of beautiful coastline to enjoy, Florida is a haven for people who enjoy yachting, sailboats, and powerboats.
+With so many miles of beautiful coastline to enjoy, Florida is a haven for people who enjoy yachting, sailboats, and speedboats.
 As pleasurable as these vessels may be, they are not without risks.
 An idyllic day on the water may quickly turn into a catastrophic, life-altering event if boat operators and others responsible for the upkeep and maintenance of yachts and other vessels fail to use the appropriate care and skill.

-The Miami yacht accident lawyers at Rivkind Margulies & Rivkind, P.A. can advise you and family if you have been hurt in an accident on a yacht.
+The Miami yacht accident and injury lawyers at Rivkind Margulies & Rivkind, P.A. can advise you and your family if you have been hurt in an accident on a yacht.
 When pursuing compensation for your injuries, consulting a yacht injury attorney is a critical step to take.
 Call our Miami yacht accident attorneys today at (305) 204-5369 to set up your free legal consultation.

 Whom to Sue for Yacht Accidents and Injuries in Miami

-Just as people who own and operate automobiles on land have certain duties to fellow motorists, passengers, and pedestrians, people who own or work aboard yachts or other pleasure boats have a duty to obey the appropriate rules for boaters, including state and federal safety regulations.
+Just as people who own and operate automobiles on land have certain duties to fellow motorists, passengers, and pedestrians, people who own or work aboard yachts or other pleasure boats have a duty to obey appropriate rules for boaters, including state and federal safety regulations.
 When someone is injured due to a yacht owner’s failure to take proper care, the victim may be able to pursue damages for medical expenses, lost wages, and pain and suffering, among other damages.
 If a family loses a loved one due to the careless actions of yacht operators, the victim’s family may file a wrongful death claim for losses.
 However, finding the right party to sue in your case might be a challenge.

 If you were a passenger on someone else’s yacht, the boat’s owner or any crew responsible for operating the boat should be held responsible.
-Lawsuits against a boat owner can help victims seek damages for dangers on board, such as damaged decks or handrails that cause a passenger to fall or fall overboard, or for injuries from a crash or other accident.
+Lawsuits against a boat owner can help victims seek damages for dangers on board, such as damaged decks or handrails that cause a passenger to fall down or fall overboard, or for injuries from a crash or other accident.

 Other claims for injuries on a yacht are often filed against the crew rather than the owner.
 Yachts are often crewed by staff and crew hired out by private companies to help owners pilot their vessel and host parties and events on the ship.
 These crew members are often contractually obligated to take care of the vessel and pilot it, meaning that they must use reasonable care when doing so.
 If you were injured because of negligent staff and crew on a yacht, you may be able to sue the crew and the company they work for, even if the injuries occurred on your own yacht.